chebpy/chebpy/README.rst

 Other distributional properties are also computable.
-Here's how we can compute the first four normalised and centralised moments (otherwise known as Mean, Variance, Skew, and Kurtosis):
+Here's how we can compute the first four normalised and centralised moments (Mean, Variance, Skew, Kurtosis):

 .. code:: python